boosterlong/phaser3-project-template/README.md

-# Phaser 3 Webpack Project Template

-A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

-This has been updated for Phaser 3.50.0 version and above.

-Loading images via JavaScript module `import` is also supported, although not recommended.
+# Dicey

+I took the Phaser 3 project template by photonstorm and turned it into 'Dicey'.
+It is very similar to the trademarked game known as Yahtzee. :)
+You can play it at https://boosterlong.itch.io/dicey

 ## Requirements